manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Safe_Links.md

 ### Task 1 – Create a Safe Links Policy

-In this task, you will add the **tailspintoys.com** URL to the company-wide list of blocked URLs, and you will create a Safe Links policy that applies to all users in your tenant.
+In this task, you will create a Safe Links policy that applies to all users in your tenant, and then you will add the **tailspintoys.com** URL to the company-wide list of blocked URLs.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **Admin** account, and you should still be logged into Microsoft 365 as **Holly Dickson**.